-Performance Requirement P2.5.3 is satisfied for a swimming pool associated with a Class 1 building, with a depth of water more than 300 mm if it has safety fencing installed in accordance with AS 1926.1 - Swimming pool safety.
+- (a) Subject to (b) and (c), Performance Requirement P2.5.3 is satisfied for a swimming pool associated with a Class 1 building, with a depth of water more than 300 mm if it has safety barriers installed in accordance with AS 1926 Parts 1 and 2. - (b) A child-resistant doorset must not be used in a barrier for an outdoor swimming pool. - (c) A side hung door forming part of the barrier for an indoor swimming pool must be hung so that, when opening, it only swings away from the pool area.